atagulmert/atagulmert/README.md

 Machine Learning Engineer
 -------------------------

-I'm an ML Engineer with bachelor's in computer engineering and master's in data science.
-I've been working in the field of machine learning and computer vision for more than 2 years now.
+I'm an data scientist with bachelor's in computer engineering and master's in data science.
+I've been working in the field of machine learning and computer vision for more than 3 years now.
 Previously worked on robotics as well.
 Trying to learn more on MLOps.

 * 🌍  I'm based in Istanbul, Turkey.
 * ✉️  You can contact me at [atagulmert@gmail.com](mailto:atagulmert@gmail.com)